 Jack Baker's work focuses on the development and use of probabilistic and statistical tools for managing risk due to extreme loads on the built environment.
 He studies risk to spatially distributed systems, characterization of earthquake ground motions, and probabilistic risk assessments for a number of types of structures.
 Professor Baker joined Stanford in 2006 from the Swiss Federal Institute of Technology (ETH Zurich), where he was a visiting researcher in the Department of Structural Engineering.
 He has degrees in Structural Engineering (Stanford, M.S.
 2002, Ph.D.
 2005), Statistics (Stanford, M.S.
 2004) and Mathematics/Physics (Whitman College, B.A.
 2000).
-He is a Director of the Stanford Urban Resilience Initiative and the Stanford Center for Induced and Triggered Seismicity.
-He is Co-Founder of Haselton Baker Risk Group.
+He is an author of the textbook Seismic Hazard and Risk Analysis, Director of the Stanford Urban Resilience Initiative, and a Co-Founder of Haselton Baker Risk Group.

 Professor Baker's awards include the Shah Family Innovation Prize from the Earthquake Engineering Research Institute, the CAREER Award from the National Science Foundation, the Early Achievement Research Award from the International Association for Structural Safety and Reliability, the Walter L. Huber Prize from ASCE, the Helmut Krawinkler Award from the Structural Engineers Association of Northern California, and the Eugene L. Grant Award for excellence in teaching from Stanford.

-8/2/2021: A new Advice article on Writing an Abstract has been posted.
+1/18/2022: A new Advice article on Choosing where to publish your work has been posted.